juhasev/sample-ninja-help/projects.md

 The screen is kept uncluttered by default by applying **Responsible for** filter.
 You can change the filtering by adding or removing additional filters.

+### Search

+The search functionality searches thru ID name, **external project reference* and **extenral billing reference**.
+Make sure you clear filters before searching otherwise you may not see the results.

+> **PLEASE NOTE** that the search will only search thru the active projects.
+If you need to search for archived projects please switch to the **ARCHIVED PROJECTS** -tab.

 ### Projects table

 Some columns are sortable simply click on the table headers to change the sort order.